tristanz/dsfortelcoCDSW/README.md

-## ds-for-telco
+# Churn Modeling for Telco

-This project demonstrates how to use the common utilized demo, DS for telco, to highlight the experiments and models API features in CDSW.
+This project demonstrates how to use the common utilized demo, DS for telco, to highlight the experiments and models API features in Cloudera Data Science Workbench (CDSW).

-1. dsfortelcointeractive.py simulates interactive DS work.
+1.  `train.py` trains a model using Spark for ETL and sklearn for model fitting.
-2. dsfortelco_pyspark_exp.py and dsfortelco_sklearn_exp.py can be used with the experiments functionality.
-You can input 3 arguments, num trees, max depth, and impurity method to test a variety of scenarios which will be tracked by cdsw experiments.
+2.  `predict.py` wraps the sklearn model in a simple model function.
-3. predict_churn_pyspark.py and predict_churn_sklearn.py can be used as the endpoints for the model APIs.
+3.  `cdsw-build.sh` ensures sklearn is installed for Python 3.